Super Documents

 • Task management system to better track tasks and deadlines.

-• Nimbus Capture to create annotated screenshots and screen recordings.
+• Nimbus Capture to create annotated screenshots and screen recordings, or automatically turn them into step-by-step tutorials!

 Eliminate paper piles from your workspace with FuseBase!